 Beneficiary litigation

-The probate process formally begins when a petition is filed with the trial court in the count where the decedent resided at the time of their death.
+The probate process formally begins when a petition is filed with the trial court in the county where the decedent resided at the time of their death.
 A petition may be filed by the person nominated as executor by the decedent’s will, or it may be filed by a relative of the decedent or a beneficiary named under the will.

 Once the petition is filed, the court clerk will schedule a hearing date, typically within about 30 days after the filing of the petition.
-Notice of the probate hearing must be published in the local newspaper, with written notice also being directly provided to every named beneficiary in a will as well as to the legal heirs of the decedent (even if they are not named in the decedent’s will).
+Notice of the probate hearing must be published in the local newspaper, with written notice also being directly provided to every named beneficiary in a will, as well as to the legal heirs of the decedent (even if they are not named in the decedent’s will).
 The decedent’s creditors must also be provided with notice.

 Once appointed, the executor or administrator must then identify and gather all the assets of the estate, listing the assets of the estate in an “inventory and appraisal”.
 In some cases, the value of certain assets, like real estate, jewelry, or business interests must be formally appraised by an expert.
 The executor/administrator will use the estate’s assets to pay the decedent’s outstanding debts.
 The executor/administrator must also file a final personal income tax return for the decedent, as well as an estate tax return.

 The executor/administrator must then file a final plan and accounting with the court that allows the court to review how the personal representative handled the estate.
-After paying the debts of the decedent and estate, remaining assets can be distributed to beneficiaries or heirs according to the decedent’s will or California intestacy law.
+After paying the debts of the decedent and estate, all remaining assets can be distributed to beneficiaries or heirs according to the decedent’s will or California intestacy law.
 If the court finds no issues and no one files an objection, the court will discharge the executor/administrator from their duties.

-Preparing and filing the petition for probate.
+Preparing and filing the petition for probate with the court

 Facilitating notices to beneficiaries, heirs, and creditors.